SERG-Delft/serg-delft.github.io/msc-projects.md

 ### Finding a Thesis Project

-For students participating in the TU Delft computer science and embedded systems master's programs we have several openings for MSc projects.
+For students participating in the TU Delft computer science and embedded systems master's programs we have several openings for research thesis projects.
+Usually these topics can also be adjusted to fit in the scope of a BSc research project.

 All MSc projects are aligned with our research.
 They often are connected to one of our ongoing [research projects](research.html), but we also frequently use MSc projects to explore new research directions.
 Projects can be conducted at: